felixlanver/page/content/publications/_index.md

   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""
-  title: A Sidebar for Your Projects
+  title: List of Publications
-title: A Project Portfolio To Grow
+title: Only academic publications here.
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **